Bahay na Pula: History

 The Red House was constructed in 1929 at Barangay Anyantam under the orders of Don Ramon Ilusorio of the Ilusorio family, who owned vast hacienda lands in the area.
-It was made largely out of wood and painted red on the outside, giving it its name.
+It was made largely out of wood and painted red on the outside giving it its name.
 The house was surrounded by large gardens filled with tamarind, camachile, and duhat trees.

-During the Japanese occupation of the Philippines, on November 23, 1944, the Geki Group of the 14th District Army under Japanese Imperial Army General Tomoyuki Yamashita attacked Mapaniqui, Pampanga.
+During the Japanese occupation of the Philippines, on November 23, 1944, the Geki Group of the 14th District Army under Imperial Japanese Army General Tomoyuki Yamashita attacked Mapaniqui, Pampanga.
 Under the assumption that Mapaniqui was a guerilla hideout, Japanese soldiers plundered and incinerated the town, corralled and executed all the men and boys, killing some women and children in the carnage, and forcibly confined and repeatedly raped women and girls in the Red House.
-According to the testimony of Maria Lalu Quilantang, a survivor, she witnessed her father being castrated and his "penis stuffed in his mouth like a cigar.".
-Narcisa Claveria, a survivor, said she witnessed a Japanese soldier skin her father "like a water buffalo" with a bayonet.
+According to the testimony of Maria Lalu Quilantang, a survivor, she witnessed her father being castrated and his "penis stuffed in his mouth like a cigar".
+Another survivor, Narcisa Claveria, said she witnessed a Japanese soldier skin her father "like a water buffalo" with a bayonet.
 The corpses of the slaughtered people were all thrown into a huge pile and set on fire in a schoolyard.

-The Japanese Imperial Army looted numerous households in the area.
+The Imperial Japanese Army looted numerous households in the area.
 Women, who numbered more than a hundred and came from the local provinces of Bulacan and Pampanga, were ordered to carry provisions and loot to the Red House, which Japanese troops were using as a garrison.
 Once they arrived, they were sexually enslaved at the Red House.
 Several of the girls were eight and nine years of age.
 One woman Lola Honor, a prepubescent girl at the time was stabbed by a bayonet in her thigh when she refused the advances of a soldier.
-Documented reports have showed various human rights violations.
+Documented reports have shown various human rights violations.